awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

 # Creating a MariaDB DB instance and connecting to a database on a MariaDB DB instance<a name="CHAP_GettingStarted.CreatingConnecting.MariaDB"></a>

-The easiest way to create a MariaDB DB instance is to use the Amazon RDS console\.
-After you create the DB instance, you can use command line tools such as mysql or standard graphical tools such as HeidiSQL to connect to a database on the DB instance\.
+The easiest way to create a MariaDB DB instance is to use the AWS Management Console\.
+After you create the DB instance, you can use command line tools such as mysql or graphical tools such as HeidiSQL to connect to a database on the DB instance\.

 **Important**
-Before you can create or connect to a DB instance, you must complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.
+Before you can create or connect to a DB instance, make sure to complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.

 **Topics**
 + [Creating a MariaDB DB instance](#CHAP_GettingStarted.Creating.MariaDB)